alchiNavaneeth/alchi-ui-scss-bootstrap/README.md

 ## with complied css file

-Run `npm run start` for a dev server.
+Run `npm run sass` for a dev server.
 Navigate to `http://localhost:4200/`.
 Every sass file will be watched and gets compiled to css file under @superior/mt-superior on run time

 ## Code scaffolding